H4ppy-04/quote/README.txt

 ABOUT

-  This is a quote management tool able to manage, maintain, delete, and filter between quotes and their respective authors.
-Along with that, there are a few utility commands such as a command to update the script itself, removing duplicate quotes, etc.
+  This quote management tool manages, maintains, deletes, and filters between quotes and their respective authors.
+There are a few utility commands such as a command to update the script itself, removing duplicate quotes, etc.

 INSTALL

-  With Python and Git installed as pre-requisites, you can install this program locally.
+  With Python and Git installed as prerequisites, you can install this program locally.

   Clone with Git, and source the folder like so: